Nee Unnai Arindhaal: Production

+The film's title is based off of the lyric "Nee Unnai Arindhaal" from the song "Unnai Arindhaal" from Vettaikkaran (1964).
 Murali signed to play the role of a rickshaw puller.
 Newcomer Kushi was chosen to play the female lead role, with V. Rishiraj, T. K. Kala, Dhadha Muthukumar, and T. Harikrishnan playing supporting roles.
 R. K. Sundar has scored the music for the lyrics jotted down by Indian Bhaskar.
 V. Rishiraj and Indian Bhaskar had written the story, screenplay and dialogues, and the latter is taking care of the stunts.
 Z. T. Choudhary produced the film under the banner 24 Frames Productions.

 Soundtrack

 The film score and the soundtrack were composed by R. K. Sundar.
 The soundtrack, released in 2009, features 6 tracks with lyrics written by Indian Bhaskar.
-Actor Narain, director Rama Narayanan, producer Chandra Prakash Jain, Murali, V. Rishiraj and Kushi attended the audio launch.
+Actor Narain and director Rama Narayanan attended the audio launch.

-Release
+Reception

-The film had a low-key theatrical release across Tamil Nadu in July 2009.
 A reviewer from Dinamalar said, "Murali's underplayed performance in the title role is far better than V. Rishiraj over-the-top's acting" and added that the rest of the cast were apt but criticized the film's screenplay and presentation.